jpaulm/drawfbp/README.md

 - Generate complete networks in Java, C#, JSON, or .fbp notation
 - Pan, zoom in/out
 - Drag portion only of diagram (using Enclosure block)
-- Go to folder from diagram (v2.14.1)
+- Go to folder from diagram (as of v2.14.1)
 - Keyboard-only usage (except positioning of blocks)
 - Choose fonts (fixed size and variable size, indicating support for Russian, Hindi (Devanagari), and Chinese)
 - Change font size